Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 for Illinois Injury Victims - Over $450 Million Recovered

 Working with an experienced Chicago amputation injury lawyer can help you navigate the legal complexities of an amputation injury claim.
-Suffering an amputation, whether due to a traumatic accident or a necessary surgical procedure, is a life-altering event that impacts every aspect of your personal and professional life.
+Suffering limb loss, whether due to a traumatic accident, severe infection, or a necessary surgical amputation, is a life-altering event that impacts every aspect of your personal and professional life.

-If your limb loss resulted from negligence, you may be entitled to compensation for medical expenses, lost wages, prosthetic costs, and pain and suffering.
+If your limb loss resulted from someone else’s negligence, you may be entitled to compensation for medical bills, lost income, prosthetic limbs, and pain and suffering.

 Amputation injuries are serious, life-altering events that require immediate medical attention and long-term care.

-Approximately, 54% of these incidents occur because of vascular diseases or other health conditions like diabetes and peripheral arterial disease (PAD) that disrupt blood circulation.
-[4] However, 45% of amputations can be attributed to traumatic injuries.
-[4]
+Approximately 54% of these catastrophic injuries occur because of vascular diseases or other health conditions like diabetes and peripheral arterial disease (PAD) that disrupt blood circulation.
+However, 45% of amputations can be attributed to traumatic injuries.

 Some of the most common causes of traumatic amputations include: